Bedtime Routine for Adults with a 10-Minute Meditation Slot

 Sleep scientists often talk about arousal and conditioning.
 In plain language, arousal means how “on” your body and mind feel, and conditioning means your brain learns from repeated patterns.
 A quiet sequence done in the same order can become a cue.
 The bedroom door closes, the lamp is low, and the mind starts to recognize what comes next.

-Per the CDC, adults ages 18–60 are generally advised to get 7 or more hours of sleep per night (https://www.cdc.gov/sleep/aboutsleep/howmuch_sleep.html).
-CDC data also show that many U.S. adults report short sleep duration, which is one reason routine design matters (https://www.cdc.gov/sleep/data-and-statistics/adults.html).
-Mindfulness helps by shifting attention from planning and rumination toward present-moment sensations, such as chest movement beneath a shirt or the feeling of feet on carpet.
+Per the CDC, adults ages 18–60 are generally advised to get 7 or more hours of sleep per night (CDC guidance).
+CDC data also show that many U.S. adults report short sleep duration, which is one reason routine design matters (CDC guidance).
+Mindfulness helps by moving attention away from replaying the day or rehearsing tomorrow and back toward simple present cues: the wobble of a ceiling fan, the texture of a pencil between your fingers, or the rise and fall of your chest under a shirt.

 10 Minute Bedtime Meditation Routine Steps